emberjs/rfcs/text/0000-module-unification.md

 Module resolution rules must account for the following:

-* The requested module's `type`, `name`, and (potentially) `namespace`
+* The requested module's `type`, `name`, and (potentially) `namespace`.
-* The "origin" collection and namespace from which the lookup originates
+* (Optional) A "source" `rootName`, collection, and namespace from which the lookup originates.
+* (Optional) An "associated type" for lookups that should start in a collection that is not definitive for the requested `type`.

 Module resolutions occur in the following order:

-1. In the current collection and namespace, if the current collection can contain the requested type (note: from a template, the current namespace includes the template's namespace + name)
+1. Local - If a source module is specified and the requested type is allowed in the source module's collection, look in a namespace based on the source module's namespace + name.
-2. In the private collection at the local namespace, if available
+2. Private - If a source module is specified, look in a private collection at the source module's namespace, if one exists that is definitive for the requested type.
-3. In the definitive collection for the requested type, defined at its top-level
+3. Associated - If an associated type is specified, look in the definitive collection for that associated type.
+Only resolve if the collection can contain the requested type.
-4. In the definitive collection for the requested type, defined globally (via addons)
+4. Top-level - In the definitive collection for the requested type, defined at its top-level.

 The resolver must maintain mappings of modules at multiple levels to make these resolutions efficient.
 A lookup tree can be pre-built for production builds.